catzsec/ForceAdmin/README.md

 ![Issues](https://img.shields.io/github/issues/CatzSec/ForceAdmin.svg?color=green)
 ![Last Commit](https://img.shields.io/github/last-commit/CatzSec/ForceAdmin?color=blue)

 ForceAdmin is a c# payload builder, creating infinate UAC pop-ups until the user allows the program to be ran.
 The inputted commands are ran via powershell calling cmd.exe and should be using the batch syntax.
+Why use?
+Well some users have UAC set to always show, so UAC bypass techniques are not possible.
+However - this attack will force them to run as admin.
+Bypassing these settings

 <div align="center">